Shape-Preserving Prediction for Stationary Functional Time Series: Models, Algorithms, and Shape Similarity

 \subsubsection{Parameter selection}

-It can be shown that we can still use the fFPE criterion in Aue et al.\ (2015) to select the order and dimension of the sub-eigenspace for prediction.
-Since the eigenfunctions are orthogonal and the fPC scores are uncorrelated, the mean square prediction error can be decomposed as
+Now we develop the functional final prediction error (fFPE) criterion to select the order and dimension of the sub-eigenspace for the prediction of amplitude functions.
+Create the $d$-variate fPC score vector $\bm{Y}_n=(y_{n,1},\ldots,y_{n,d})'$, where $y_{n,m}=\langle Y_n,\nu_m\rangle=\langle X_n-\mu,\nu_m\rangle$.
+Since the eigenfunctions are orthogonal and the fPC scores are uncorrelated for each $Y_n$, the mean squared prediction error can be decomposed as \allowdisplaybreaks

-where $\|\cdot\|$ denotes $l^2$ norm.
-The decomposition reveals the trade-off between bias and variance.
-As for the first summand, assuming $({\bf Y}_n\colon n\in\mathbb{N})$ follows a $d$-variate VAR($p$) process with switching coefficient matrix, that is,

-where $Z_n$ is the error term.
-It can be shown that (see, e.g.,\ L\"utkepohl 2006) that